fofxsoft/code-editor/README.md

 ## Attributes
 - **id**
   Required.
-Defines the id of the code editor container, and defines access key.
+Defines the id of the code editor container, and defines the access key.
   > Without an id, you will not be able to access the edited code of linter messages.

 - **name**